Xenial-Devil/Saha-ui/DIALOG_COMPONENT_SUMMARY.md

 ### Portal Rendering

-Uses `createPortal` to render modal at the end of the body, ensuring:
+Uses `createPortal` to render Dialog at the end of the body, ensuring:

-- Modal appears above all other content
+- Dialog appears above all other content
 - Proper stacking context
 - No z-index conflicts
 - Optional custom portal target